 Signs in the City: Outdoor Advertising and the New York City Skyline

-This event is geared towards educators but open to all with interest in the topic.
+This event is geared towards educators but is open to all with interest in the topic.

 Educators will learn about sources in the exhibition New York at Its Core available to support their students’ learning in the Museum and online.
 Participants will leave with resources for the classroom and a CTLE certificate for 1.5 hours of professional development.